 The grand Caversham Court was on the North bank of the River Thames, just across Caversham Bridge, North of Reading.

-First occupied in 1799 by William Blackall Simonds (1762-1834) in partnership with his uncle James Simonds (1737-1819) and they re-developed the old house known as Caversham Rectory into a mansion.
+In 1799 William Blackall Simonds (1762-1834) in partnership with his uncle James Simonds (1737-1819) and they re-developed the old house known as Caversham Rectory into a mansion.
 It then had 25 rooms, with its own Brewhouse, boathouse, carpenter’s workshop, extensive stables and of course the only building still remaining from the period, the ‘Summer House’ now called the Gazebo.
 Its owner also still had rights to ‘impropriated tithes’ though I cannot find when these rights ended.
 William immediately started extracting chalk and flint from a quarry on the estate and in 1810 started major improvement work.
 In 1818 William also acquired the freehold, from Christ Church Cambridge.
 On William’s death, the house was inherited by his eldest son Blackall Simonds (1784-1875) who continued to use it for business purposes, it was also let from time to time.
 Blackall and his wife Emma Jane Usborne (1797-1885) were still living there for the 1845 census, before they retired to The Isle of Wight probably later that year, where they set about building a new Caversham House in Dover Street, Ryde, (see below) when Caversham Court was again let for about 20 years.